MartinezFelipe14/ParkinsonsAI/README_EN.md

-This project was developed by Felipe R. Martinez based on this researchs mentioned below.
+This project was developed by Felipe R. Martinez based on the research projects mentioned below.
 Social Networks: [GitHub](https://github.com/MartinezFelipe14) / [LinkedIn](https://www.linkedin.com/in/martinezfelipe14/)

 ------------------------------------------------------------------------------------------------------------------------